This information is for people renting privately in Northern Ireland.

 - they ring a few times and you’re not there to answer

 If you’re still living in the property, you must contact your landlord as soon as possible.
-You will need to explain why the property looks abandoned.
+You should let them know you are still living in the property.

 Getting a notice to quit from your landlord